Organizers

 Dear Friends and Supporters of Article 9,

+We are pleased to send you some information about the Global Article 9 Campaign to Abolish War's recent activities and related developments.
 Much of the news in this edition is from the June-July 2012 period, however we hope that it will still be of interest and relevance.
 The next edition will be issued soon, containing more updates about current debates and activities related to Article 9 and peace constitutions in recent weeks.
+Thank you for your support and ongoing cooperation.

 NODA ADMINISTRATION MOVES TOWARDS ALLOWING USE OF RIGHT OF COLLECTIVE SELF-DEFENSE